Zbyšek Sion: Life and career

-Zbyšek Sion had a dramatic childhood, personally witnessing the horrors of World War II.
+Born in Polička, Zbyšek Sion had a dramatic childhood, personally witnessing the horrors of World War II.
 In 1944 his father, who had been arrested by the Gestapo at the start of the war, died in a German prison.
-During the war Sion saw a drawing of an idyllic landscape by a local painter, Josef Václav Síla, that had been splattered with a German soldier’s brains in an exchange of fire with partisans, and this proved to be another formative experience.
+During the war Sion saw a drawing of an idyllic landscape by a local painter, Josef Václav Síla, that had been splattered with a German soldier's brains in an exchange of fire with partisans, and this proved to be another formative experience.

-When Sion was growing up, his cousin Otokar Aleš Kukla, an art historian and director of Polička Museum, would lend him books on art.
+When Sion was growing up, his cousin Otokar Aleš Kukla, an art historian and director of the Polička Museum, would lend him books on art.

 In 1953 Sion began studying at the School of Applied Arts in Brno, where he became friends with another painter, Antonín Tomalík.
 In 1957 Sion and Tomalík commenced a preparatory year at the Academy of Fine Arts in Prague, taught by Jaroslav Vodrážka.
 From 1958 to 1964 he studied at the Academy under Karel Souček and Jiří Horník, but as was the case with the entire generation of his contemporaries at the Academy, extracurricular activities and contacts with members of the future Confrontations group proved to be more significant for Sion's development as a painter than his studies.
-At a party at the Academy on Saint Nicholas Eve 1958, featuring The Šmidras, Sion met the group's members (Jan Koblasa, Karel Nepraš, Bedřich Dlouhý), and later, in 1960, he met Vladimír Boudník, Robert Piesen and Mikuláš Medek, all key figures in Czech post-war abstract art.
+At a party at the Academy on Saint Nicholas Eve 1958, featuring The Šmidras, Sion met the group's members (Jan Koblasa, Karel Nepraš, Bedřich Dlouhý), and later, in 1960, he met Vladimír Boudník, Robert Piesen, and Mikuláš Medek, all key figures in Czech post-war abstract art.

 Zbyšek Sion and Antonín Tomalík were both included in Confrontations II, a private one-day exhibition held in Aleš Veselý’s studio.
 Artists appearing in unofficial exhibitions risked being expelled from their studies, which was why the organisers of the first structural abstraction exhibitions in Warsaw (1962) and at Nová síň in Prague (Exhibition D, 1963) did not invite students to participate.
 By the time Sion took part in the Confrontations III exhibition, held in Prague in 1965, he had moved away from Art Informel in favour of a very different form of expression.